 Fraternities and sororities at Dartmouth provide members with programming and social events, study groups, and alumni networks as well as opportunities for service, leadership, and friendship.
 In addition, each Greek Letter organization has its own set of values and ideals that it shares with its members.

-Each council (NALFO, NPHC, Panhellenic Council, IFC, and Co-Ed Council) has recruitment processes specific to their council that are very different from one another.
+Each council (MGC, NPHC, Panhel, IFC, and Gen-Inc) has recruitment processes specific to their council that are very different from one another.

-Around 65% of eligible students are members of Greek Letter organizations.
+Around 50% of all undergraduate students are members of Greek Letter organizations.

-Financial costs differ from organization to organization.
+Joining a fraternity or sorority comes with a financial commitment.
+Financial obligations differ among individual chapters, as well as whether you live in or out of a chapter house.
 Fraternities and sororities are entities that need membership dues in order to have social and programming events, deal with the upkeep of the physical plant if applicable, and support the recruitment of new members.
 In addition, members of a national organization must pay national dues as well as local chapter dues.